A Ranorex Agent is a standalone tool that enables remote test execution.

 - An active user session is required for a Ranorex Agent to run.

 - Remotely executed tests are fully functional, including mouse and keyboard actions.

 - A Runtime floating license is required while an Agent is executing a test.
 The license must be included using the Include license information setting in the General settings.

 When a Ranorex Agent is started, an icon will be shown in the Windows system tray.
 To open the Ranorex Agent window, just click on this icon:

 Using the context menu of this icon, you can open and close the agent’s window.

 Select ‘Exit’ to shut down the agent.
-Shutting down the agent will release the license, close the whole application.
 Running tests remotely will not be possible after this action.

 The window of the Ranorex Agent displays the agent’s job queue as well as the agent’s log, including technical details, and the agent’s display name.
 The host name of the machine is shown in the title bar.

 You can also configure the settings of an agent.
 For more information on this topic visit this section: